What is Mast Cell Activation Syndrome?

 Mast cell activation syndrome is a complex condition but one that is becoming more well-known.
 Mast cell activation syndrome (MCAS) involves many different body systems which can cause many different symptoms.
 Many of the symptoms are related to the cardiovascular, gastrointestinal, respiratory, and neurological systems as well as the skin.

-Mast cell activation syndrome can also be classified as either being primary secondary or idiopathic meaning there is really no identifiable cause of this condition.
+Mast cell disorder can also be classified as either being primary secondary or idiopathic meaning there is really no identifiable cause of this condition.

 So what exactly is MCAS?
 To understand this condition better, it’s important to understand the role mast cells play in our body.
 Mast cells are in most of our body tissues, and they are present in order to help protect the body from injury and are intricately involved in our bodies allergic response.
 When the body responds to threats or foreign invaders, these cells will secrete things such as histamine, prostaglandins, cytokines, among other chemical mediators.
 Many of these chemicals will increase inflammation, cause an increase in heart rate, and even congestion.
 While these don’t sound like pleasant symptoms, they are actually highly protective when our body is responding to a foreign invader, and they help our body heal.